pmlrsg/arsf_dem_scripts/doc/source/arsf_workshop_tutorial_windows.md

 ARSF Workshop - Discrete LiDAR Practical
 ==========================================

-This worksheet is for Linux, it is identical to the Windows version but scripts have the extension `.py` and lines are broken by `\` rather than `^`.
+This worksheet is for Windows, it is identical to the Linux version but scripts don't have the extension `.py` and lines are broken by `^` rather than `\`.

 ## Datasets and computing set up ##